 “Because He is a man with the essence of God, He is above any of created humans, above any man who can perform God’s work.
 And so, among all those with a human shell like His, among all those who possess humanity, only He is the incarnate God Himself—all others are created humans.
 Though they all have humanity, created humans are nothing but human, while God incarnate is different: In His flesh He not only has humanity but more importantly has divinity.
 His humanity can be seen in the outer appearance of His flesh and in His everyday life, but His divinity is difficult to perceive.
 Because His divinity is expressed only when He has humanity, and is not as supernatural as people imagine it to be, it is extremely difficult for people to see. … Since God becomes flesh, His essence is a combination of humanity and divinity.
 This combination is called God Himself, God Himself on earth”.

 From God’s words we see that the incarnation is God’s Spirit clothed in flesh, that is, God’s Spirit is materialized in the flesh with normal humanity and normal human thinking, and thereby becomes an ordinary and normal person working and speaking among men.
 This flesh has normal humanity, but also has complete divinity.
 Though in outward appearance His flesh seems ordinary and normal, He is able to take on God’s work, can express God’s voice, and guide and save humanity.
 This is because He has complete divinity.
 Complete divinity means that all that God’s Spirit possesses—the inherent disposition of God, God’s holy and righteous substance, all that God has and is, God’s almightiness and wisdom, and God’s authority and power—these have all been materialized in the flesh.
 This flesh is Christ, is the practical God who is here on earth to do work and save mankind.
-From His outward appearance, Christ is an ordinary and normal Son of man, but He is substantively different from us created human beings.
+From His outward appearance, Christ is an ordinary and normal, but He is substantively different from us created human beings.
 Created man has only humanity, he doesn’t have even the slightest trace of divine substance.
 Christ, however, not only has normal humanity; more importantly, He has complete divinity.
 So, He has God’s substance, He can represent God entirely, express all truths as God Himself, express God’s disposition and all that God has and is, and endow us with the truth, the way, and the life.
 No created man is capable of such feats.
 Christ works and speaks, expresses God’s disposition, and all that God has and is in His flesh.
 No matter how He expresses God’s word and does God’s work, He always does so within normal humanity.
 He has a normal flesh, there is nothing supernatural about Him.
 This proves that God has come into the flesh, He has already become an ordinary human.
 This ordinary and normal flesh has fulfilled the fact of “The Word Appears in the Flesh.”
 He is the practical God incarnate.
 Because Christ has complete divinity, He can represent God, express the truth, and save mankind.
 Because Christ has complete divinity, He can express God’s word directly, not just relay or pass on God’s word.
 He can express the truth anytime and anyplace, supplying, watering, and shepherding man, guiding all of mankind.
 Only because Christ has complete divinity, is it enough to prove that He possesses God’s identity and substance.
 That’s why we say that He is God’s incarnation, the practical God Himself.

 The greatest mystery of the incarnation has little to do with whether God’s flesh is lofty in stature or like that of common man.
 Rather it has to do with the fact that complete divinity is hidden within this normal flesh.
 None of us is capable of discovering or seeing this hidden divinity.
 Just as when thecame to do His work, if no one back then had heard His voice and experienced His word and work, then no one would have recognized that the Lord Jesus is Christ, the Son of God.
 So God’s incarnation is the best way for Him to descend secretly among us humans.
 When the Lord Jesus came, none of us could tell from His outward appearance that He was Christ, the incarnate God, and none of us could see the divinity hidden within His humanity.
 Only after the Lord Jesus had expressed the truth and done the work of redemption of mankind, did some people discover that His word has authority and power, and only then did they begin to follow Him.
 Only when the Lord Jesus appeared to the people after He resurrected, did mankind realize that He is the incarnate Christ, the appearance of God.
 If He hadn’t expressed the truth and done His work, no one would have followed Him.
 If He hadn’t born witness to the fact that He is Christ, the appearance of God, no one would have recognized Him.
 In man’s notions and imaginations, they believe that if He is really God incarnate, His flesh should have supernatural qualities: He should be superhuman, with a lofty, powerful stature, and a towering presence, He should not only speak with authority and power, but should also perform signs and wonders wherever He goes—this is what God become flesh ought to be like.
 They think if He is ordinary in outward appearance, like any other common man, and has normal humanity, then He is certainly not God’s incarnation.
 Let’s recall.
 When the Lord Jesus was incarnated to speak and do work, no matter how He expressed the truth and God’s voice, the Jewish chief priests, scribes, and Pharisees didn’t recognize Him.
 When hearing the disciples bearing witness to the Lord Jesus they even said: Is this not Joseph’s son?
 Is this not a Nazarene?
 Why would the chief priests, scribes, and Pharisees speak this way of Him?
 Because the Lord Jesus had normal humanity in outward appearance.
 He was a normal, average person, and He didn’t have a lofty, towering presence, so they didn’t accept Him.
 Actually, insofar as He is the incarnation, He has to have normal humanity by definition, He has to show us that the flesh God clothes Himself in is an ordinary and normal flesh, He appears like a normal human.
 If God clothed Himself in the flesh of a superhuman, not of a person with normal humanity, then the whole meaning of the incarnation would be lost.
 So, Christ must have normal humanity.
 Only in this way can it be proven that He is the Word become flesh.